 Symlin (Pramlintide acetate) Injection

-Symlin is an injectable medication used in conjunction with mealtime insulin doses to control blood sugar levels in adults with both type 1 and type 2 diabetes.
+Symlin is an injectable medication used in conjunction with mealtime insulin to control blood sugar in adults with both type 1 and type 2 diabetes.
 It is the only member of this family called amylin mimetics.
-In particular, Symlin helps to lower post-meal blood sugar levels, helping to alleviate any blood sugar spiking too high.
+In particular, Symlin helps to lower after meal blood sugar levels and prevents the blood sugar spiking too high.
 Adding Symlin does not replace daily insulin but may lower the amount of insulin you need, especially before meals.
 It works in three ways:

-1. It helps food move out of the stomach at a slower rate, which helps control the rate at which sugar enters the bloodstream following meals.
+• It helps food move out of the stomach at a slower rate, which helps control the rate at which sugar enters the bloodstream following meals.

-2. It reduces the amount of sugar that the liver sends into the bloodstream after meals.
+• It reduces the amount of sugar that the liver sends into the bloodstream after meals.

-3. It helps regulate food intake by decreasing appetite, potentially leading to weight loss.
+• It helps regulate food intake by decreasing appetite, potentially leading to weight loss.